Join us for an adventure in flavor!

 • Onion – Chopped.

-• Tomatoes – We are using canned tomato sauce here.
+• Tomatoes – I am using canned tomato sauce here.
 You can use canned diced tomatoes, just blend them to make them saucier.

 • Garlic – Finely chopped.